 The second is that inserting shells into that tube, one by one, takes a while.
 And adds something for you to fumble in the tension of combat.

 Enters the clip-fed shotgun.
 Good ammunition capacity, easy and quick reload, magazines that are easy to carry (if a bit large).
 One problem solved !

-Historically the main example has been the Franchi SPAS-15.
+The traditional example is the Franchi SPAS-15, though it was only produced in small quantities.
 This is a SPAS-12 with detachable magazines and ergonomics closer to that of an assault rifle.
 USAS-12 shotguns in semi-autos have also filled that niche – see the assault shotgun category below.

 Radically Shortened Repeater Shotgun

 Like the sawed-off, this is a shotgun you can hide under a coat, for short and close-range gunfights.